gottacatchenall/dissertation_prospectus/tex/prospectus.md

 Using simulation models, we contest, we can now explore the complex processes that produce the astounding biodiversity we see on Earth in far more detail, and with greater respect toward their complexity.
 Further, these tools have potential as we attempt to understand the dramatic influence humans have on  our planet and the life to which it is a unique home.
 Simulation models have long been used for forecasting and inference in complex systems.
 One does not struggle to list fields where simulation models are a ubiquitous tool of the trade--climate science, meteorology, epidemiology, etc. Ecology has much to gain in adopting these methods as regular.
 There are certainly challenges in this domain--how do we find a bridge between complex simulation models and data?
-How do we validate that these simulation models 'work', in that they accurately represent the ecological process they are meant to model?
-Answering these questions is not simple and some approaches will be discussed further in the next section.
+How do we validate that these simulation models 'work', in that they accurately represent the ecological process they are meant to model?---some potential answers will be discussed further in the next section.

 The primary goal of this prospectus is to outline the need for simulation models in biodiversity science, both for the purposes of answering "purely" scientific questions, but also for forecasting and management in real ecological systems.
-Most published studies which incorporate simulation tend to fall into one of two categories: the first being where the simulation model is used as a "virtual laboratory" (@volker_grimm_ibm) to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life, the second being for the application of a simulation model to a real system.
-In the "virtual labortaory" case, the parameter values often are meant to encapsulate the the entire spectrum of possible values, and generally cover what values the researcher (or reviewers) find interesting.
-In the second case, parameter inference is
+Most studies which incorporate simulation tend to fall into one of two categories: the first being where the simulation model is used as a "virtual laboratory" (@volker_grimm_ibm) to experiment with systems that do not fit into the spatial/temporal scale that can be done in real life, the second being for the application of a simulation model to a real system.
+In the "virtual laboratory" case, the parameter values often are meant to encapsulate the the entire spectrum of possible values, are based in what the researcher (or reviewers) find interesting.
+In the second case, parameter inference is vital in producing useful preditions.

- - inference/testing real systems
-   - parameter estimating is essential part of this

-Describe a model of metacommunity dynamics based around @poisot_2014 and @velland_2010.
+Here, we outline how simulation models can be used to make predictions with real data.
+We then describe a process-based model of metacommunity dynamics (based around @poisot_2014 and @velland_2010, that recent ecology letters paper).

-Describe the software I'm going to build.

-Goal of dissertation is to build simulation models that can be used for ABC in real systems and also for the virtual lab stuff.
+We then detail how we'll implement this model as software that is modular and can be used to answer questions in the "virtual laboratory" case, as well as to be fit for real systems.
+We then conclude by outlining the structure/point of each dissertation chapter.

 # Models and Data